Mon December 23 2024

 Thai Last Will and Testament FAQs

-What happens if the deceased passes away without leaving a will?
+What happens if the deceased passes away without leaving a Thai Last Will?

 The rule of intestacy will apply.
 This means that one will have to refer to Book VI of the Civil and Commercial Code of Thailand as it is the law that governs the estate of the decedent.